Title: ISAAC AND AMY POST FAMILY PAPERS

 The abolition of slavery, however, was just one area of the Posts' reform activities.
 Both Isaac and Amy Kirby Post supported, were active alongside, and knew well, leaders of the anti-slavery movement such as Frederick Douglass and Sojourner Truth; the original practitioners of the spiritualist movement the "Rochester Rappings", Ann Leah, Catherine, and Margaret Fox; and such leaders of the women's rights movement as Susan Brownell Anthony and Elizabeth Cady Stanton.

-In addition to the subjects just mentioned the collection contains significant but not necessarily large amounts of material on the following subjects: agriculture, the anti-tobacco cause, child-birth, the Post family financial history, Chinese immigrants, the Civil War, domestic servants, education, the Posts' family life, the Friends of Human Progress, freed slaves (the freedmen), Indians, medicine, Quakers, the Reconstruction Era, slavery, and the temperance movement.
+In addition to the subjects just mentioned the collection contains significant but not necessarily large amounts of material on the following subjects: agriculture, the anti-tobacco cause, child-birth, the Post family financial history, Chinese immigrants, the Civil War, domestic servants, education, the Posts' family life, the Friends of Human Progress, freed slaves (the freedmen), Native Americans, medicine, Quakers, the Reconstruction Era, slavery, and the temperance movement.

 Each individual letter in the correspondence is subject indexed for all 22 subjects mentioned above.
 The subject index information appears alongside the listing for each letter in the separately bound computer-sorted Chronological, Letter Writer, and Letter Recipient correspondence indexes which are located in the Department of Rare Books and Special Collections.
 The reader should consult the introductions to the respective indexes for an explanation of the format and subject code symbols used in the indexes.
 The scope of each subject indexing term is discussed below, in the Scope and Content Note section of the register.
 The reader may also consult the content notes in this section for a discussion of the strengths and weaknesses of the papers in each of the indexed subject area.